 Trustpilot Reviews: Are they fake?

-If you search for “Pocket Option” in Trustpilot, you get a 4.0-star classification with 2,500+ reviews.
-After carefully reading through dozens of reviews, we believe that most of the positive feedback are not trustworthy.
+If you search for “Pocket Option” in Trustpilot, you get a 3.6-star classification with 2,900+ reviews.
+After carefully reading through dozens of reviews, we believe that most positive feedback is untrustworthy.
 We actually think most of these are fake.
 Many of these reviews use broad statements, lack details, and use language that is not typical of a genuine customer.

 Another thing to note is that most of the positive reviews had been written by people with no other reviews posted on Trustpilot: